- Company: SEMA Construction, Inc.

 What dangers and risks did you encounter, and describe any extraordinary methods used to keep workers safe?

-The team provided leadership and resources that enhanced employee awareness and participation to create a safe work environment.
-HSE&Q processes were integrated to ensure systematic recognition and reduction of risks to the team.
+Health, Safety, Environment & Quality (HSE&Q) processes were integrated to ensure systematic recognition and reduction of risks to the team.
 Subcontractors were also required to achieve excellence in HSE&Q.

 How did you leverage new technologies to work faster and reduce waste?

 SEMA leveraged technology, that was new to CCD, to overcome a major challenge with this project.
 CCD was averse to the use of precast MSE retaining walls, which the Project Team had proposed as a part of the solution to mitigate the settling issue, and it was one of their Alternative Technical Concepts (ATC) representing a cost savings of $2,474,000.
 CCD had never allowed precast MSE walls and would traditionally only approve cast-in-place retaining walls.